 Example 1 – Using social norms to save energy

 In one study, researchers wanted to know whether they could use social norms to persuade people to conserve more energy.
 To do this, they sent households messages that contained information about descriptive norms—in other words, they told them whether they were doing better or worse at saving energy, compared to the other houses around them.
 For households that started off doing not-so-well, this message encouraged them to do better.
-But for households who save more energy than their neighbors, the researchers found a boomerang effect: their water conservation habits got worse.
+But the researchers found a boomerang effect for households who save more energy than their neighbors: their water conservation habits got worse.

-The next question: how can we deal with this boomerang?
-To answer this, the researchers also tried sending letters that included a second kind of information: an injunctive norm, or a message indicating social approval or disapproval.
+In attempts to reverse the boomerang effect, the researchers sent out letters indicating social approval or disapproval (an injunctive norm) in regard to the amount of energy the specific household was saving.
 If households were consuming less energy than average, they got a smiley face; and if they were consuming more energy than average, they got a sad face.
 While the addition of a cartoon smiley face might seem like a trivial thing, it worked to change people’s behavior: the boomerang effect disappeared when people also received an injunctive norm.
 It just goes to show that the pull of social approval is a powerful thing.

 Example 2 – Broken windows theory

-You may have heard of “broken windows” policing: a theory of law enforcement that says that cracking down on low-level offenses can help to prevent more serious crimes.
-This policy was originally written about in The Atlantic by social scientists James Wilson and George Kelling, and was based on a 1969 study by the social psychologist Philip Zimbardo.
-According to the Atlantic piece’s authors, Zimbardo had shown in his research that, when a car had one of its windows smashed, people became much more likely to vandalize it, because the broken window signalled a social norm of damaging property.
+You may have heard of “broken windows” policing, a theory of law enforcement that says that cracking down on low-level offenses can help to prevent more serious crimes.
+This policy was originally written about in The Atlantic by social scientists James Wilson and George Kelling and was based on a 1969 study by the social psychologist Philip Zimbardo.
+According to the article, Zimbardo had shown in his research that when a car’s window was smashed, people became much more likely to vandalize it, because the broken window signaled a social norm of damaging property.

 Even though social norms can strongly influence us, their power only goes so far.
 We should be skeptical and cautious about the rhetoric around social norms, especially when people use claims like broken windows theory to justify harmful forms of law enforcement.